 However, the potential impact is minor.
 This commitment requests INAIL (the National Institute for Insurance Against Accidents at Work) to use a single form for FOIA requests.
-However, Commitment 7 (FOIA implementation and monitoring) already seeks to make the same change but on a national scale, carried out through ANAC and DPA.
+However, Commitment 7 (FOIA implementation and monitoring) already seeks to make the same change but on a national scale, carried out through the ANAC and the DPA.

-Commitment A3.
+A3.
 Transparency by design